ChessGame1900/cpu-emulator-in-c/README.md

 Hello!
 This is a small project on which I am working.
-In manual is explained syntax for programming language :)
+Syntax is explained in 'manual' file :)
 Project goal is to make a  compiled to assembly programming language with syntax amid c and assembly.